open-amt-cloud-toolkit/rpc/README.md

 # Remote Provisioning Client

+> Disclaimer: Production viable releases are tagged and listed under 'Releases'.
+All other check-ins should be considered 'in-development' and should not be used in production

 The Remote Provisioning Client (RPC) is an application that enables remote capabilities for Intel® AMT, such as as device activation and configuration.
 To accomplish this, RPC communicates with the Remote Provisioning Server (RPS) to activate and connect the edge device.

 **For detailed documentation** about RPC or other features of the Open AMT Cloud Toolkit, see the [docs](https://open-amt-cloud-toolkit.github.io/docs/).